stpktarun/gitcommands/tarun.md

 ```
-This is a test file to add data
+This is a test file to add data using nano command

 ```